brownplt/B2T2/TableAPI.md

 - `schema(r2)` is equal to `schema(t1)`
 - `schema(t2)` is equal to `schema(r3)`
 - `nrows(t2)` is equal to `length(removeDuplicates(ks))`, where `ks` is the results of applying `key` to each row of `t1`. `ks` can be defined with `select` and `getColumn`.

+Note that these constraints assume a first class representation for missing values.

 #### Description